 Table 1 shows that beliefs are strong predictors of individuals' support of NPIs (columns 3, 6 and 9).
 A one standard deviation lower belief about the economic cost of a lockdown is associated with a nine days longer preferred shutdown length, a 0.2 standard deviation higher demand for stricter regulations and a somewhat higher support of strict rule enforcement.
 Beliefs about the mortality and infectiousness of Covid-19 and about the risk of resurgence have a similarly large predictive power.
-Moreover, the Democrat-Republican difference shrinks by one half once we condition on beliefs and the $R^2$ increases
+Moreover, the R^2 increases by at least a factor of three and the Democrat-Republican difference shrinks by one half when we add beliefs to the set of covariates.
+Taken together, beliefs seem to be central to people's preferences for NPIs.
+In Section 4, we test whether they play a causal role in shaping individual policy demand.
+Alternatively, beliefs could be an outcome of policy views or correlated due to other, unobserved factors.

-&lt;sup>10We also explore beliefs about the effectiveness of shutdown measures in mitigating the spread of Covid-19.
+10We also explore beliefs about the effectiveness of shutdown measures in mitigating the spread of Covid-19.
 While this effectiveness is generally perceived as high, Democrats rank it a 0.12 standard deviation higher than Republicans (see Appendix Figure E.3).
 Similarly, while 80% of respondents rank the infectiousness of Covid-19 as higher than that of the flu, Democrats rate it a 0.2 standard deviation higher than Republicans.